Jeremy Porter & The Tucos: 2023–2025

 In September they released the 7” vinyl single “Five-Foot-Three and Tiger Eyes” on Detroit’s I94 Recordings label as part of their “Detroit Covers Detroit” series.
 The title, lyrics, and production of the song are an homage to Nancy Sinatra, whose music and persona Jeremy had become enamored with in recent years.
 Cover art was done by John Johnson, a Tampa-based artist who Jeremy sought out because of his cover work with Cheap Trick on their Rockford album.
 The B-side is a cover of The Waxwings “While You Spiral,” staying true to the spirit of the series of Detroit artists covering other Detroit artists.
 The Tucos supported the release of the single on their fall tour and at their homecoming single-release-show at The Lager House on October 29, 2023.

-2024 was a quiet year for The Tucos, playing only five shows while immersed in the studio working on the follow-up to Candy Coated Cannonball.
-Two of those were on back-to-back Saturdays in late September/October with Columbus band Watershed, who were supporting their Blow it Up Before it Breaks album on tour stops in Columbus and Detroit.
-The Tucos cut basic tracks and vocals with engineer/studio-head Steve Presti at Black Sheep Audio in Novi, Michigan, who Jeremy had worked with in the 1990s with SlugBug.
-Meanwhile, Jeremy finished and released his second solo album Dynamite Alley and toured to support that solo-acoustic for the last third of the year while the band finished tracking and started mixing preparations.
+2024 and 2025 were a quiet years for The Tucos on stage, playing only a few shows while immersed in the studio working on the follow-up to Candy Coated Cannonball.
+The Tucos cut basic tracks and vocals with engineer/studio-head Steve Presti at Black Sheep Audio in Novi, Michigan, who Jeremy had worked with in the 1990s with SlugBug, and mixed with longtime partner Tim Pataln (of Sponge/The Fags).
+Meanwhile, Jeremy finished and released his second solo album Dynamite Alley and toured extensively solo-acoustic to support that for the later 2024 and all of 2025.
+By the end of 2025 the Tucos’ album was being mastered and plans were afoot to resume a more active gig calendar.

+In late September/October 2024 JP and The Tucos played shows with Columbus band Watershed, who were supporting their Blow it Up Before it Breaks album (that Jeremy contributed some guitar and vocal work to) on tour stops in Columbus and Detroit.
+They played a couple local shows in 2025 including support slots for Jon Snodgrass in April and Tim Barry (from Avail) in June, but were otherwise mostly limited to studio work.
+In December they contributed a new song “Saint Nicotine” to the annual Bermuda Showhawk holiday song compilation.
+The track was written by Jeremy and featured Troy Toma on drums, while Gabriel engineered the sessions.